MikeyMoMo/OpenFontRender-Demo-program/README.md

 First, I am SO HAPPY that this library has been created.
 I have a progarm that uses 2 different fonts in various sizes in the different screens it displays.
 I had to have a binary for each font and in each size.
 This was a HUGE amount of souce code lines!!
 Now, I only have 2 TTF binary conversions and use multiple sizes.
 Saved a LOT of memory!!

-Rename either the created folder of the .ino file to make them match.
-I will try to update this soon.
-Sorry.
-First upload to Github!

 This is the status as of library version 1.0.0.

 I don't yet know if this interfaces with the tft_espi button text rendering.
 I am still using the old code there.
 I don't know how to hook it in.